ssuryanarayanan/Qi-Docs/docs/Quick_Start.rst

 Step 1: Create a Namespace
 --------------------------

-You must start by creating a Namespace so that you have a place in which to create types, streams, and behaviors.
+You start by creating a Namespace so that you have a place in which to create types, streams, and behaviors.

 ::